purcell/package-lint/README.md

 MELPA -- this will probably be essential in order to check multi-file packages helpfully anyway.

-Checks to add in the short term:

-- WARN: Required version numbers of packages should be available for installation

-Further checks for a future package-lint.el, some of which are currently performed by other flycheck checkers:
+Additional checks for a future package-lint.el, some of which are currently performed by other flycheck checkers:

 - WARN: header line formatting / length / capitalisation / use of "Emacs"